 Many employees are fearful to come forward to their employers regarding safety issues for fear of being fired or their employer retaliating against them.
 Have a suggestion box or encourage employees with incentives to help find creative solutions to keep the workplace safe for them and their coworkers.

-If you were injured in the workplace due to safety measures that were not taken, or hazardous or dangerous work conditions, contact a construction accident attorney at Oresky & Associates, pllc.
+If you were injured in the workplace due to safety measures that were not taken, or hazardous or dangerous work conditions, a construction accident attorney at Oresky & Associates, PLLC can help you.

 We represent workplace accident victims throughout the greater New York, NY region.
 Call us today at (718) 993-9999 for a free consultation.
 We may be able to pursue: